vfarcic/devops26/manuscript/17-progressive-delivery.md

 jx-go-demo-6-db-secondary-0 1/1   Running 0        6m21s
 ```

 The database is there but the application is now gone.
 If we ignore other resources and focus only on Pods, it seems like the application is wiped out completely.
-That is true in terms that nothing specific to the application is running.
+That is true in terms that nothing application-specific is running.
 All that's left are a few Knative definitions and the common resources used for all applications (not specific to ours).

-I> If you still see that application, all I can say is that you are inpatient and you did not wait long enough.
+I> If you still see that application, all I can say is that you are impatient and you did not wait long enough.
 If that's what happened, wait for a while longer and repeat the `get pods` command.

 Using telemetry collected from all the Pods deployed as Knative applications, Gloo detected that no requests were sent to *go-demo-6* for a while and decided that the time has come to scale it down.
 It sent a notification to Knative that executed a series of actions which resulted in our application being scaled to zero replicas.